EffectOrientedProgramming/book/Chapters/08_Reliability.md

     cloudStorage.invoice.run
 ```

-If you have a steady stream of requests coming in, any naive cache can store the result after the first request, and then be ready to serve it to all subsequent requests.
-However, it is possible that all the requests will arrive before the first one has been served and cached the value.
-In this case, a naive cache would allow all of them to trigger their own request to your underlying slow/brittle/expensive service and then they would all update the cache with the same value.
 Thankfully, ZIO provides capabilities that make it easy to capture simultaneous requests to the same resource, and make sure that only one request is made to the underlying service.

 We will first show the uncached service: